Coherent photoproduction of $\rho^0, \omega$ and excited vector mesons in ultraperipheral PbPb collisions: Nuclear suppression factor

 In the absence of nuclear effects, the $\rho$ photoproduction cross-section on the ion scales from the cross-section on the proton according to the number of nucleons and is given by the impulse approximation~\cite{Chew:1952fca}.
 However, due to the large cross-section for $\rho$-nucleon scattering, as the meson traverses the nucleus, multiple interactions are possible.
 This can be taken into account in the Glauber model that considers elastic scatters, or extended to include inelastic scatters with a Gribov--Glauber model~\cite{Frankfurt:2015cwa}.
 Details of these calculations are given in the Appendix.
 The predictions for the impulse approximation, Glauber and Gribov--Glauber models are shown in the left panel of Fig.~\ref{fig:3sol}, where it can be seen that the elastic and inelastic rescattering effects have a major impact on the result.
 The data are clearly inconsistent with the impulse approximation, while nuclear shadowing alone is also insufficient to provide a complete description.
 Including inelastic scattering improves the overall picture but some additional suppression is needed.

-The first term on the right-hand side of Eq.~\ref{eq:dsdy} only contributes 3\% in the rapidity bin from 4.75 to 4.90, well within the systematic uncertainties.
+Equation~\ref{eq:dsdy} shows there is a two-fold ambiguity in determining the photon emitter.
+However, at the highest rapidities, irrespective of nuclear suppression, the backward-going lead nucleus is almost always the photon emitter.
+As a result, the first term on the right-hand side only contributes 3\% in the rapidity bin from 4.75 to 4.90, well within the systematic uncertainties.
 Ignoring this `+' solution, Eq.~\ref{eq:dsdy} predicts a $\rho$ cross-section for PbPb collisions without nuclear suppression of $3330\pm770$~mb, to be compared with the measured value of $625\pm43\pm44$~mb.
 In the perturbative regime where the Pomeron is equivalent to two gluons, the nuclear suppression factor has been defined~\cite{Guzey:2020ntc} with respect to the impulse approximation using

 since for perturbatively produced objects like the $\jpsi$ meson, this quantity is related to the ratio of the gluon parton distribution functions in the nucleus and the proton.
 The same definition of $S$ is used here, although the relationship with the parton distribution functions is not possible using the nonperturbatively produced $\rho$ meson.
 A suppression factor of $S_{\rm IA}=0.43\pm0.05$ is measured at a centre-of-mass energy $W=5.4\gev$ or equivalently, a fractional parton momentum of $x=0.018$.